 On the IoT platform, developers can create their container development and deployment environments.
 This way, they can code and test before deploying their IoT apps into production environments.
 IoT app development virtually thrives on container technology.
 Developers can easily manage the IoT apps installed on devices, regardless of the number of devices or their location.

 More power to the developer role

 Typically, developers are focused on fast innovation and on improving security.
 They commit code, perform releases and update dependencies.
 But developers are getting more vocal about their part in the IoT development process.
-Their role continues to evolve as they are beginning to gain more visibility as individual contributors.
+The role of the IoT app developer continues to evolve as they are beginning to gain more visibility as individual contributors.
 IoT platform features such as the IoT app store make it possible for developers to showcase their work.
 Developers can place their developed IoT apps on marketplaces that are embedded directly into the IoT platform.

-This way, developers working on IoT platforms can form their “platforms within the platform” where they share and market their own IoT apps and app templates.
-In turn, IoT platforms are becoming more aware of the essential role of developers in the IoT process and becoming increasingly development-centric, placing more emphasis on community-building, knowledge sharing, and IoT collaboration.
+This way, developers working on IoT platforms can form their “platforms within the platform” where they share and market their own IoT apps and IoT application templates.
+In turn, IoT platforms are becoming more aware of the essential role of app developers in the IoT process and becoming increasingly development-centric, placing more emphasis on community-building, knowledge sharing, and IoT collaboration.

 A greater role for IoT in mobile app development

 The mobile app development industry is also about to experience a turn to the Internet of Things.
 So expect a huge diversification of IoT mobile app development trends in the coming year and beyond.